A Holistic Approach to Setting an Intention

 Then either reset your intention, if you feel there is more to learn, or set a new one.

 The best time to set an intention is at the beginning of something.
+The start of a new day, month, moon, or year.

 If you want to practice, set an intention at the start of each day.
 Write it down, and go through the process.
 At the end of the day, evaluate and let go.

 Take it a level deeper and practice living intentionally.
 In each moment.
+This happens slowly, overtime, through the practice of awareness.

 To learn and practice more on intention, go to vtfarmacy.com/wellness and subscribe to our Wellness Series